Marco Rose: Borussia Dortmund

 In the 2021–22 season, Rose led Borussia Dortmund to a second-place finish in the Bundesliga but failed to qualify from their Champions League group and were then eliminated from the Europa League by Rangers.
 After one season in charge, the club and Rose mutually agreed to part ways on 20 May 2022.

 RB Leipzig

 On 8 September 2022, Rose was appointed as new RB Leipzig head coach.
 Two days later, he won his first match 3–0 against his former club Borussia Dortmund in the Bundesliga.
 On 3 June 2023, he won his first title at the club, after a 2–0 victory over Eintracht Frankfurt in the DFB-Pokal final.
 A month later, on 28 July, he extended his contract until 2025.
 In June 2024, he signed a one-year extension until 2026.

 Rose was sacked by the RB Leipzig board on 30 March 2025 after heavily underperforming in the Bundesliga and UEFA Champions League.

+Bournemouth

+On 20 April 2026, it was announced that Rose would succeed Andoni Iraola as head coach of Premier League club Bournemouth for the 2026–27 season, with Iraola deciding to depart the club after three years, at the end of his contract.
+He officially began work in the role on 1 June 2026.
+Marco Rose's first official match as the head coach of AFC Bournemouth was a 2-1 away defeat against Manchester City on August 23, 2026.